paragvk/dev-101/README.md

 3. Maven 3+
 4. Tomcat 7+

-Setup JDK and Maven in Eclipse
+Setup JDK and Maven in Eclipse.
+To download project - Fork dev-101 and git clone.

 # Project 1